Azure/azure-rest-api-specs/specification/eventgrid/resource-manager/readme.md

     from: EventGrid.json
     where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.EventGrid/namespaces/{namespaceName}"].patch.parameters

-  - code:  PatchBodyParametersSchema
-    reason: This is false positive as federatedClientId is a required parameter of FederatedIdentityCredentialInfo object but object FederatedIdentityCredentialInfo is itself an optional parameter for patch operation.
-    from: EventGrid.json
-    where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.EventGrid/partnerTopics/{partnerTopicName}/eventSubscriptions/{eventSubscriptionName}"].patch.parameters

   - code:  ParameterNotUsingCommonTypes
     reason: We are define the resourceGroupName is our swagger without using common types to be consistent with all other parameters we defined in the swagger.
     from: EventGrid.json